Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Experiments

 \subsection{Extension to document and image tasks}

-To examine the transferability to different tasks, we compare SG-AE with iForest, DAGMM, RDA, RSRAE, and RDP on document and image datasets. \textbf{Settings}.
+To examine the transferability to different tasks, we compare SG-AE with iForest, DAGMM, RDA, RSRAE, and RDP on document and image datasets.

+\textbf{Settings}.
 For the document task, we utilize datasets, \textit{news} and \textit{reuters}~\cite{rsrae}. \textit{News} involves newsgroup documents with 20 different labels and \textit{reuters} contains 5 text categories.
 Following the preprocessing steps in~\cite{rsrae}, \textit{news} and \textit{reuters} are randomly split into 360 documents per class and the documents are embedded into vectors of size $10,000$ and $26,147$, respectively.
 In each round of testing, we choose one class as normal data in turns and randomly select abnormal samples from other classes.
 By collecting different numbers of abnormal data, we compare the SG-AE with baselines in the document datasets with varying anomaly rates, $[5\%, 10\%, 15\%, 20\%, 25\%]$.
 For image task, we take \textit{mnist} dataset as an example~\cite{rda}. \textit{mnist} consists of 5124 instances, with the anomaly rate of $5.2\%$.
 The normal data are the image of digit "4" and the abnormal data are other digits.
 For each task, we average the AUC-ROC and AUC-PR values over 10 independent runs.
 The training and testing sets are 8/2.
 The layer sizes of the autoencoder framework are [1024, 256, 64, 20] in document tasks and [128, 64, 32] in the image task.
 The batch size is set as 32 and other settings are consistent with the previous experiments.
-We also conduct parameter searching to achieve nearly optimal results.
+We also conduct hyperparameter searching to achieve nearly optimal results.